 Though Bonnie and Clyde had been quite the team in life, in death they were unceremoniously separated.
 Though they had wished to be buried together, Bonnie’s family wouldn’t allow it.
 Both are buried in Dallas, Texas, but in separate cemeteries.

-Their famous Ford V8, dubbed the “death car,” made its rounds nationwide for years after the Bonnie and Clyde’s deaths.
+Their famous Ford V8, dubbed the “death car,” made its rounds nationwide for years after the death of Bonnie and Clyde’s deaths.

-Riddled with bullet holes and bloodstains, it was a popular tourist attraction that was displayed at fairs, amusement parks, and flea markets for almost 40 years, before it settled at Whiskey Pete’s Hotel and Casino in Primm, Nevada — a haunting reminder of the bloody end of two of American history’s most infamous outlaws.
+Riddled with bullet holes and bloodstains, it was a popular tourist attraction that was displayed at fairs, amusement parks, and flea markets for almost 40 years, before it settled at Whiskey Pete’s Hotel and Casino in Primm, Nevada.
+Alongside the brutal photos of Bonnie and Clyde’s death scene, the car serves as a haunting reminder of the bloody end of two of American history’s most infamous outlaws.